cjthedj97/chowdown/_recipes/Cheeseburger Soup.md

 - 1-1/2 cups whole milk
 - 3/4 teaspoon salt
 - 1/4 to 1/2 teaspoon pepper
-- Optional: 1/4 cup sour cream
+- If desired add 1/4 cup sour cream
-- Optional: Onion rings and thinly sliced green onions/chives
+- If desired onion rings and thinly sliced green onions/chives

 directions:
 - In a large saucepan over medium heat, cook and crumble beef until no longer pink, 6-8 minutes; drain and set aside.